Tyler Goodson: Professional career

+Green Bay Packers

-Goodson was signed by the Green Bay Packers as an undrafted free agent on May 2, 2022, shortly after the conclusion of the 2022 NFL Draft.
+Goodson was signed by the Green Bay Packers as an undrafted free agent on May 2, 2022, shortly after the conclusion of the 2022 NFL draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 On December 31, 2022, Goodson was elevated from the practice squad to the active roster.
 He signed a reserve/future contract on January 10, 2023.

+Goodson was waived on August 29, 2023.

+Indianapolis Colts

+On September 12, 2023, Goodson was signed to the Indianapolis Colts practice squad.
+On December 16 against the Pittsburgh Steelers, Goodson had his first career NFL carry.
+He finished the game with 11 carries for 69 yards as the Colts won 30–13.
+He was elevated to the active roster on December 19.
+Against the Houston Texans in Week 18, Goodson dropped a critical fourth-down pass late in the fourth quarter as the Colts lost 23–19, eliminating them from playoff contention.